NitinN77/credit-card-spends-tracker/README.md

 Example: `.\credit-card-spends-tracker.exe --alias "WWW SWIGGY COM" "Swiggy"`

+3. Fetch transactions filtered by a merchant

+`credit-card-spends-tracker.exe --filter {merchant}`

+Example: `.\credit-card-spends-tracker.exe --filter Swiggy`

+4. Fetch transactions filtered by a merchant within a date range (inclusive)

+`credit-card-spends-tracker.exe --filter {merchant} {YYYY-MM-DD} {YYYY-MM-DD}`

+Example: `.\credit-card-spends-tracker.exe --filter Swiggy 2024-10-10 2024-10-12`

 > [!NOTE]
 > An alias is a merchant tag used by a merchant in a transaction email.
 A merchant can have multiple aliases which requires us to store known aliases for proper categorization.

 ## Roadmap

 1. Add error handling for improper CLI arguments
 2. Add unit tests
 3. Improve stdout formatting

 ## Troubleshooting

 - If you get an "Unable to connect" error page after following the steps to authenticate, copy the string in between `code=` and `&scope` in the current page URL and paste it into the your console